 $ restic -r /srv/restic-repo forget bdbd3439

-In this article, we covered the Restic open source backup software.
-We also discussed several installation techniques, as well as how to create a backup and restore it.
+In this article, we covered the Restic free open source backup software.
+We also discussed several installation techniques, as well as how to create a backup and how to restore backup.
 There are many other forms of data backup storage, and we’ve just addressed one in this article.
 The remaining backend storage types will be covered in future publications.
-We hope that this tutorial will serve as a starting point for you to use Restic to take and restore backups.
+We hope that this tutorial will serve as a starting point for you to use Restic best open source backup tool to take and restore backups.

 What are your most favorite Free & Open Source Backup Software?.
 Do you have any questions about open source backup software?, Please get in touch.

 We also have several other related information from OSS watch:

 - Top 5 Open Source Cloud Storage Software in 2021